Campus Location: 516 Applied Health Sciences Building (AHSB), 1919 West Taylor

 AHS 210.
 Introduction to Rehabilitation Sciences.
 3 hours.

 Aspects of rehabilitation social sciences as they relate to the maximization of functional capacity in persons seeking rehabilitation services, and the interaction of persons with the surrounding environment.
-Includes visits to rehabilitation settings.
-Course Information: Prerequisite(s): Approval of the Department.
-Priority will be given to students in the BS in Rehabilitation Sciences, but will be open to other students with approval.
+Course Information: Prerequisite(s): AHS 100 or credit or concurrent registration in AHS 101.
+Priority registration for students in the BS in Rehabilitation major.

 AHS 294.
 Special Topics in the Health Sciences.
 1-5 hours.